KhronosGroup/Vulkan-Samples/samples/extensions/descriptor_buffer_basic/README.md

 ## Overview

 Binding and managing descriptors in Vulkan can become pretty complex, both for the application and the driver.
-With the [```VK_EXT_descriptor_buffer```](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_ext_descriptor_buffer) extension, this interface is simplified and maps more direct how hardware sees descriptors.
-It also simplifies the programming model, as you now longer have to create descriptor pool upfront.
+With the [```VK_EXT_descriptor_buffer```](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_ext_descriptor_buffer) extension, this interface is simplified and maps more directly to how hardware sees descriptors.
+It also simplifies the programming model, as you no longer have to create descriptor pool upfront.

-This sample shows how to use that extension by rendering multiple objects with different uniform buffers and images using the new interface of creating and binding descriptors with this extension.
+This sample shows how to use that extension by rendering multiple objects with different uniform buffers and images using the new interface of creating and binding descriptors.

 ## Deprecated descriptor bindings

 Creating and binding descriptors in Vulkan requires different steps and function calls.

 After all, descriptors are just memory, and something like a `VkDescriptorPool` was an abstract concept that didn't actually map to hardware.
-On most implementations `vkCreateDescriptorPool` did nothing more than a just memory allocation.
+On most implementations `vkCreateDescriptorPool` did nothing more than just a memory allocation.
 Same for `vkAllocateDescriptorSets`, which in the end is also just some sort of memory allocation, while `vkUpdateDescriptorSets` did some memory copies for the descriptors to that buffer.

 With the streamlined descriptor setup from `VK_EXT_descriptor_buffer`, the api now maps more closely to this and removes the need for the following functions: